 Understanding Local SEO

 When a user searches for industry plus location, the search engine knows that the search has local intent.
 Search engines also have a tendency of assuming local intent in some other searches as well.
 All search engines, however, want to give the user exactly what they are searching for.
 Now, you might be wondering why is Local SEO beneficial.
 Well, it is important for your business to show up in relevant local searches because 50% of searchers visit businesses within 24 hours of a local search.

 Optimizing a business for local SEO has a lot to do with location, naturally.
 With this in mind, search engines need to know exactly where your business is located.
-When someone searches for a location, the search engine will be able to find the business that are there.
+When someone searches for a location, the search engine will be able to find the business that is there.
 And you want to ensure yours is the one to make it to the list.
-It goes without saying that you want to make sure your business’s name, address, and phone number is consistent across local listing directories, as well as your website.
+It goes without saying that you want to make sure your business’s name, address, and phone number are consistent across local listing directories, as well as your website.

 Example of a local search

 If a person is looking for moving assistance near them, they will probably type “Moving company in Miami”.
 Upon doing so, they will receive a great number of moving companies with their offices in Miami, and not see the movers located in Boston.

 Understanding Organic SEO

 The organic search takes place when search engines decide there is no local intent in the search.
 That is to say, the search is looking for information rather than a specific location.
 So, the reason behind you coming up in the results of the search will have to do with whether your website is relevant rather than with your location.
 To explain through an example, and further compare Local SEO vs Organic SEO, here is what the user is likely to type “How to move on my own”, or “DIY relocation”.
 When optimizing a website for organic search, you need to use specific keywords throughout your posts (in headings and paragraphs).